Dr0n/OAS-demo/README.md

 Step by step instruction:
 1) Commit and push the new version of `petstore-API.json` to `from-build` branch.
 It could be done in scope of TC or octopus relase build pipeline.
 2) Merge `petstore-API.json` from `from-build` branch into `main` branch and apply needed changed.
-It should be done manually, but pull requests will be created automatically.
+It should be done manually.
 3) Resolve pull request in the `main` branch and commit changes.
 4) Check result in the README